MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/power-apps-mobile-notification.md

 # Set up push notifications for the Power Apps mobile app

-Push notifications are used in mobile apps to engage app users and help them prioritize key tasks.
-In Power Apps, you can send notifications by using the Power Apps Notification connector.
-You can send native push notifications to any app that you create in Power Apps.
+Push notifications are used in Power Apps mobile to engage app users and help them prioritize key tasks.
+In Power Apps, you can create notifications for Power Apps mobile by using the Power Apps Notification connector.
+You can send notifications to any app that you create in Power Apps.

 ![Example of what a push notification looks like](media/pic1-notification-screenshot.png)

 Add a push notification to your app if: